WMOR-TV: Analog-to-digital conversion

-WMOR-TV shut down its Mulberry analog transmitter, over UHF channel 32, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal, originating from the market's antenna farm in Riverview, remained on its pre-transition UHF channel 19, using PSIP to display WMOR-TV's virtual channel as 32 on digital television receivers.
+WMOR-TV ended regular programming from its Mulberry analog transmitter, over UHF channel 32, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal, originating from the market's antenna farm in Riverview, remained on its pre-transition UHF channel 19, using virtual channel 32.

+As part of the SAFER Act, WMOR-TV kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 Former repeaters

-Prior to the end of analog broadcasting for full-power stations in the United States, WMOR operated three repeaters in the Tampa Bay area.
+Prior to the end of analog broadcasting for full-power stations in the United States, WMOR operated four repeaters in the Tampa Bay area.
 Its analog transmitter was located farther east than the other major Tampa Bay stations because of FCC rules requiring a station to provide a city-grade signal to its city of license—in this case, Lakeland, which is 56 mi east of St. Petersburg and 34 mi east of Tampa.
 Hence, the repeaters were necessary to reach as much of the most-populated areas as possible.
 This was not as much of a problem for the station from the 1990s onward, as cable gained greater penetration in the area.
 The station's former translators were: